dbczumar/mlflow/docs/source/models.rst

 Keras (``keras``)
 ^^^^^^^^^^^^^^^^^

 The ``keras`` model flavor enables logging and loading Keras models.
-This model will be saved in a HDF5 file format, via the model_save functionality provided by Keras.
-Additionally, model can be loaded back as ``Python Function``.
+The :py:mod:`mlflow.keras` module defines :py:func:`save_model() <mlflow.keras.save_model>` and :py:func:`log_model() <mlflow.keras.log_model>` functions that can be used to save Keras models in MLflow model format.
+These functions serialize Keras models as HDF5 files using the Keras library's built-in model persistence functions.
+MLflow models produced by these functions also contain the ``python_function`` flavor, allowing them to be interpreted as generic Python functions for inference via :py:func:`mlflow.pyfunc.load_pyfunc()`.
+Finally, the :py:func:`mlflow.keras.load_model` function can be used to load MLflow models with the ``keras`` flavors as `Keras Model objects <https://keras.io/models/about-keras-models/>`_.

 For more information, see :py:mod:`mlflow.keras`.

 MLeap (``mleap``)
 ^^^^^^^^^^^^^^^^^